javiorfo/nvim-nyctophilia/README.md

-# nvim-nyctovim
+# nvim-whisky
-### Colorschemes for nyctophiliacs
-*nvim-nyctovim is a set of dark colorschemes for Neovim written in Lua.*
+*nvim-whisky is a set of dark colorschemes for Neovim written in Lua.*

 ## Caveats
 - This plugin has been developed on and for Linux following open source philosophy.